aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Sun Jun  2 05:07:01 2024
+Last update: Mon Jun  3 05:08:32 2024

 ### Let's play! 🎮